kamel-msaoubi/vallourec-smartengo-2.0-hackathon/README.md

 # Hack to hire !

-## Play start for the demonstration
+## Click on the image below for the demonstration
 [![Click to see video on youtube](https://img.youtube.com/vi/J1SPDDIXlzo/0.jpg)](https://www.youtube.com/watch?v=J1SPDDIXlzo)